-When mentioning the Silk Road, most people would think of an ancient people named Zhang Qian.
-Who is Zhang Qian?
-And what is the relationship between Silk Road and Zhang Qian?
-There are some historical stories to help you better understand the famous Road and the man.
+Speak of ancient China and the Silk Road, people always think “great”, “mysterious”, “Chinese silk trade”…But what is the Silk Road China?
+How was it formed?
+There are some historical stories to help you better understand the famous Road and some famous Silk Road travelers about it.

 Emperor Wu of the West Han Dynasty （202BC-8AD） heard something about the Western Regions (Government of Han People was in the middle area of ancient China while some countries governed by minority nationalities distributed in the west regions) from the surrendered Huns that Rouzhi Country which was conquered by Huns Country escaped to the western and settled down there.
 It was inclined to seek revenge but lacking support and help.
 And Emperor Wu thought: Considering Rouzhi is at the west of Huns, what if China (it referred the ancient China in this passage) made an alliance with Rouzhi against Huns by cutting its connection with other western countries?
 It would let Huns suffer a heavy blow just as losing its hands.